alexander-pastukhov/writing-games-with-python-and-psychopy/05-guess-the-number-ai.Rmd

   # This is variable `x` in the scope of function f1
   # It has the same name as the global variable but
   # has no relation to it: many people are called Sasha
   # but they are still different people.
-Whatever you
+Whatever
   # happens to `x` in f1, stays in f1's scope.
   x = 3